LogtalkDotOrg/logtalk3/README.md

 as plain text in any text editor but also nicely rendered as Markdown files (for e.g. easy conversion to HTML).

+On POSIX systems, there's also a man page for each shell script.
+A list of all the scripts can be generated using the `apropos logtalk` command.

 9. UPGRADING
 ------------